vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

-The **cell_cast** is used to cast from bfloat16 format in memory to float, this helps the search core to recognize the tensor expression and HW accelerate the inner dotproducts using vector instructions.
+The **cell_cast** is used to cast from bfloat16 format in memory to float, this helps the search core to recognize the tensor expression and HW accelerate the inner dot products using vector instructions.

 The query tensor type is defined in the application package in [search/query-profiles/types/root.xml](src/main/application/search/query-profiles/types/root.xml):